REPOZY/Hookbridge/README.md

 Or copy it from [example/plugin.universal.yaml](example/plugin.universal.yaml) and fill in your plugin's details (name, author, hooks).

-> **Using an AI assistant?** Paste this into Claude, Codex, or any AI:
+> **Using an AI assistant?** Paste this into Claude, Codex, or any AI that has access to your filesystem:
 >
 > ```
-> I'm creating a new hookbridge plugin.
-Generate a complete plugin.universal.yaml file for me.
+> I'm creating a new hookbridge plugin and need you to generate plugin.universal.yaml for me.
 >
-> Plugin name: [your plugin name]
+> Before writing anything:
+> 1. Read my current directory.
+Look for hook scripts in hooks/, manifest files
+>    (.claude-plugin/plugin.json, .codex-plugin/plugin.json), README, and package.json.
+>    Use these to infer: plugin name, description, license, keywords, and which hooks are needed.
+> 2. For the Claude Code env var: look in any existing hooks.json — it appears in every command
-> Description: [what it does]
+>    path as ${ENV_VAR_NAME}/...
+Extract it from there.
-> Platforms: claude-code, codex
-> Hooks I need:
-> - [describe each hook in plain English, e.g. "run hooks/session-start.js when a session starts"]
-> - [another hook]
+> 3. For the Codex install path: always $HOME/.codex/{plugin-name} — standard Codex convention.
+> 4. For anything you still cannot determine, ask me before generating.
 >
+> Once you have everything, generate a complete plugin.universal.yaml.
-> Use {PLUGIN_ROOT} in all command paths.
+> Use {PLUGIN_ROOT} in all hook command paths.
 Follow the hookbridge schema exactly.
 > ```
 >
-> The AI will generate a valid `plugin.universal.yaml` you can drop straight in.
+> The AI will explore your project, ask only for what it can't find, then generate a valid `plugin.universal.yaml`.
 Run `hookbridge validate` afterward to confirm it's correct.

 **Step 2 — Check your schema is valid:**